dibok/PasFLTK/README.md

 - When console open, make sure that you have neccessary tools, run `pacman -S mingw-w64-x86_64-binutils`
 - In opened console mode go to CFLTK directory by `cd <path to CFLTK>`
 - Use `cmake` command described in `Building CFLTK and FLTK libs (Linux)`
+- In case if you get DWARF errors while compiling your project then you need strip MinGW libs.
+To do so:
+  - `cd C:\msys64\mingw64\lib`
+  - Run command `strip --strip-debug *.a`
+  - Repeat the same for C:\msys64\mingw64\lib\gcc\x86_64-w64-mingw32\16.1.0 directory

 ## Building project using PasFLTK
 ### Using Lazarus